-- (10) Extension 10: These devices are connected: - MLS-34D® Display Phone.
-Typically, the receptionist on programming extension 10 has an MLS-34D display phone like the one shown here.
-The display shows the time, dialed numbers, the duration of calls, and programming messages. - An MLS-34D, MLS-18D®, or MLS-12D® is required for system programming at extension 10 or 11, or both.
+- receptionist on programming extension 10 has an MLS-34D display phone like the one shown here.
+The display shows the time, dialed numbers, the duration of calls, and programming messages.

+An MLS-34D, MLS-18D®, or MLS-12D® is required for system programming at extension 10 or 11, or both.
 You can use an MLS-18D only if there are no MLS-34D phones in the system.
-Similarly, you can use an MLS-12D only if there are no MLS-34D or MLS-18D phones in the system. - Call AssistantTM Intercom Autodialer.
+Similarly, you can use an MLS-12D only if there are no MLS-34D or - Call Assistant[TM] Intercom Autodialer.
 An Intercom Autodialer is connected to the phone, for dialing extensions and transferring calls to them with one touch and for seeing which extensions are busy. - Standard Touch-Tone Phone.
 During a power failure, the MLS-34D phone on extension 10 will not work, but the receptionist can use the standard phone to place and receive calls on line 1. - (11) Extension 11: MLS-34D Display Phone.
 Another MLS-34D is connected to programming extension 11.
-This means you can program the system from this extension while the receptionist at extension 10 is free to handle calls. - (2) Extension 12: MLS-12D Display Phone.
-This display phone can handle 10 outside lines. - (3) Extension 13: Bell.
+This means you can program the system from this extension while the receptionist at extension 10 is free to handle calls. - (12) Extension 12: MLS-12D Display Phone.
+This display phone can handle 10 outside lines. - (13) Extension 13: Bell.
 A loud bell is connected directly to this extension jack.
 Any line programmed to ring on extension 13 activates the loud bell-to alert users of an incoming call in a large area, such as a warehouse. - (14) Extension 14: MLS-12® Phone.
 This phone is similar to the MLS-12D phone (see ext.
 12), but it has no display. - (15) Extension 15: Doorphone.
 A doorphone is installed at the building entrance.
 When someone at the entrance presses the button on the doorphone, the designated extensions in the office signal automatically.
-(Any number of extensions can be designated as doorphone alert extensions.) - (6) Extension 16: Standard Phone.
-A standard touch-tone phone (such as you might have in your home) is connected directly to the extension jack. - (7) Extension 17: MLC-6 Cordless Phone.
+(Any number of extensions can be designated as doorphone alert extensions.) - (16) Extension 16: Standard Phone.
+A standard touch-tone phone (such as you might have in your home) is connected directly to the extension jack. - (17) Extension 17: MLC-6 Cordless Phone.
 An AT&T MLC-6 cordless phone is connected to this extension.
-It works like the corded MLS-6® system phone. - (18) Extension 18: Fax Machine and Standard Phone.
+It works like the corded MLS-6® system phone. - (8) Extension 18: Fax Machine and Standard Phone.
 A fax machine and standard phone share this extension.
 This lets you have the use of another phone when the fax machine is idle.
 (You can use a system phone at another extension to monitor fax machine activity-see "Fax Management Feature" under "Using Fax Machines" in Chapter 4 of the PARTNER II Communications System Programming and Use guide.) - (19) Extension 19: MLS-18D Phone and Answering Machine.
 An MLS-18D phone and an answering machine are connected to this extension.